Peugeot: Interwar years

+During World War II

+Peugeot assisted the Nazi German war effort by manufacturing armored vehicles.

 After World War II

 In 1946, the company restarted car production with the 202, delivering 14,000 copies.
 In 1947, Peugeot introduced the Peugeot 203, with coil springs, rack-and-pinion steering, and hydraulic brakes.
 The 203 set new Peugeot sales records, remaining in production until 1960.

-Peugeot took over Chenard-Walcker in 1950, having already been required to acquire a controlling interest in Hotchkiss in 1942.
+Peugeot took over Chenard-Walcker in 1950, having already been required to acquire a controlling interest in Automobiles Hotchkiss in 1942.
 A popular model introduced in 1955 was the Peugeot 403.
-With a 1.5-liter engine, it sold one million copies by the end of its production run in 1962, famously including one cabriolet/convertible driven by TV detective Columbo.
+With a 1.5-liter engine, it sold one million copies by the end of its production run in 1962.

-The company began selling cars in the United States in 1958, and in 1960 introduced the Peugeot 404, which used a 1618 cc engine, tilted 45°.
+The company began selling cars in the United States in 1958, and in 1960 introduced the Peugeot 404, which used a 1618 cc engine, tilted 45 degrees.
 The 404 proved rugged enough to win the East African Safari Rally four times, in 1963, 1966, 1967, and 1968.

 More models followed, many styled by Pininfarina, such as the 504, one of Peugeot's most distinctive models.
 Like many European manufacturers, collaboration with other firms increased; Peugeot worked with Renault from 1966 and Volvo from 1972.
 The results of this cooperation included the development of the V6 PRV engine, which was first manufactured in 1974.

 Several Peugeot models were assembled in Australia, commencing with the 203 in 1953.
 These were followed by 403, 404 and 504 models with Australian assembly ending with the 505 in the early 1980s.